erikfinnegan/ODARENA/README.md

 OD Arena is a persistent browser-based fantasy game where you control a dominion and is charged with defending its lands and competing with other players to become the largest in the current round.

 It is a fork of [OpenDominion](https://www.github.com/WaveHack/OpenDominion/) by WaveHack.

+OpenDominion is written in PHP on the Laravel framework.

 ## Contributing